Are you tired of that awful stench coming from your bathroom? A smelly shower drain can be really gross and a huge annoyance!

 3. Using High-Pressure Jets

 If you use a high-pressure water jet, you can clear out the clog in your shower drain or deal with dried up and dirty pipes.
+This can be more effective than using natural ways to for your clogged bath.
+However, it is important to not to flush wet wipes in you drainage to avoid severe blockages.
 This will eventually clear out the odour coming from the drain.

 4. Pour Hot Water Through The Drain